In this section:

 For complete accuracy, you need to make a small adjustment on the above for Hamble river – but for overview planning purposes it’s not really necessary.
 Buying the same Reeds Almanac that we provide on the boats (or at least a tide table) from the chandlery can prove to be a useful planning investment.

 We recommend the following link for short term planning (7 days) and to view/understand the tidal curve on the river Hamble.

-Use the drop down on the right to adjust for BST and length of forward view.
+Use the drop down on the right to view the tidal curve for your chosen date.
 It’s important to understand the tidal curve specific to Hamble so let’s take a look at two tidal curves (Spring and Neap) to illustrate various points.